 The Swiss parliament gave the green light for the two-weeks paternity leave last September, but (SVP) and other opponents had gathered enough signatures to put the issue to a referendum, arguing that taxpayers should not be asked to cover "holidays" for new fathers.

-How will paternity leave look in Switzerland – and who can claim it?
+How does paternity leave look in Switzerland - and who can claim it?

-With Sunday's vote, paternity leave will, like maternity leave, offer Swiss parents 80 percent of their salary, up to a ceiling of 196 Swiss francs per day.
+Paternity leave, like maternity leave, offers Swiss parents 80 percent of their salary, up to a ceiling of 196 Swiss francs per day.

 The money will be paid under the state-run compensation scheme.